CloudBees action: Check out a Git repository

 The following example uses this action to check out the full history of the default branch of a GitHub repository, using an SSH key.
 The authentication does not persist.

-The following example uses this action to check out the last commit of the default branch of a GitHub repository, using the CloudBees workflow run token.
+The following example uses this action to check out the last commit of the default branch of a GitHub repository.
 Submodules are recursively checked out.

-The following example uses outputs to display action input values.
+The following example uses the outputs context variable to access the action’s output values.